 Abstentions and broker non-votes are included in the number of shares present or represented for purposes of a quorum but are not considered as shares voting or votes cast with respect to any matter presented at the Meeting.

-The affirmative vote of the holders of a plurality of the votes cast by stockholders at the Meeting is required for Proposal No. 1 to elect the nominees as Class III Directors of the Company.
-Abstentions and broker non-votes will not have any effect on the Proposal No. 1 to elect the director.
+The affirmative vote of the holders of a plurality of the votes cast by stockholders at the Meeting is required for Proposal No. 1 to elect the nominees as Class II Directors of the Company.
+Abstentions and broker non-votes will not have any effect on Proposal No. 1.

 Expenses of Solicitation